 This fellowship has six core training objectives that apply to all fellows: clinical skills, consultation skills, scholarly activities, administrative and organizational skills, professional conduct, and individual diversity skills.

-In addition, fellows in each specialty are expected to possess knowledge and demonstrate specific skills in areas of assessment, treatment/therapy, consultation, scholarship/research, and administration that are specified by each of the specialty practice programs.
+In addition, fellows in each specialty are expected to possess knowledge and demonstrate specific skills in areas of assessment, treatment and therapy, consultation, scholarship and research, and administration that are specified by each of the specialty practice programs.

 Clinical Child Psychology

-Within the outpatient setting, fellows join multidisciplinary teams within the Pediatric Anxiety Clinic, Pediatric Mood Clinic, ADHD Clinic, and Eating Disorders Program.
-Fellows also maintain an outpatient caseload (four to six patients per week) that is tailored to meet their individual needs and includes supervised experiences in both individual and group modalities.
+Within the outpatient setting, fellows join interdisciplinary teams within the Pediatric Anxiety Disorders Clinic, Pediatric Mood Clinic, ADHD Clinic and primary care.
+Fellows also maintain an outpatient caseload (four to six patients a week) that is tailored to meet their individual needs and includes supervised experiences in both individual and group modalities.

-Clinical Child Psychology Specialty Program goals and objectives
+Clinical Child Psychology specialty program goals and objectives

 Clinical Health Psychology